benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_windows.md

 To be able to read *Inno Setup* configuration files, you must have *Inno Setup* installed on your computer.
 [You can download the *Inno Setup* installer here](https://jrsoftware.org/isdl.php).

 ### Locate the *Inno Setup* configuration file
 The name of the *Inno Setup* (.iss) file for the *Time Stamper* installer will change depending on which version of the *Time Stamper* program the source code you downloaded is associated with.
-You can find the *Inno Setup* (.iss) file for the *Time Stamper* program in the following directory, replacing {path_to_repository} with the directory that you have saved the *timestamper* repository to on your computer:
+In the source code files for versions 0.2.0 and later of the *Time Stamper* program, you can find the *Inno Setup* (.iss) file in the following directory, replacing {path_to_repository} with the directory that you have saved the *timestamper* repository to on your computer:
 ```
 {path_to_repository}\extra_files\setup_files\windows
 ```